Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Preliminaries

+The contents of this section are devoted to establishing some coordinate computations which will be used several times in subsequent sections.
+We begin by setting some notation and recalling some fundamental properties from Riemannian geometry.

-Let $\M$ be a $C^3$ compact manifold with nonempty boundary smoothly embedded into $\RR^d$ via the map $\iota: \M\rightarrow \RR^d$.
-We endow $\M$ with the pullback metric $\iota^*g$ so that $\iota$ is an isometric embedding.
-We let $\dV$ be the Riemannian volume element defined by this metric and we let $q:\M\rightarrow \RR$ denote a probability density function that is absolutely continuous with respect to $\dV$.
+In what follows, we let $\M$ be a $C^3$ compact manifold with nonempty boundary smoothly and properly embedded into $\RR^d$ via the map $\iota: \M\rightarrow \RR^d$.
+We endow $\M$ with the pullback metric $g=\iota^*g^{\RR^n}$ so that $\iota$ is an isometric embedding.
+We let $\dV$ be the Riemannian volume element defined by this metric and we let $q:\M\rightarrow \RR$ denote a $C^3$ probability density function that is absolutely continuous with respect to $\dV$.